Two sample t and z tests

 Alternative hypotheses

-Three types of test are possible depending on the alternative hypothesis chosen:
+Three types of tests are possible, depending on the null hypothesis, and therefore on the alternative hypothesis chosen: